-A simple guide to making the best mocktail recipe using three ingredients: modern zero-proof spirits and fresh citrus.
+A simple guide to how to make a mocktail using three ingredients: modern zero-proof spirits and fresh citrus.
 Using my basic formula, you’ll learn how to create a fresh drink without alcohol that genuinely resembles a cocktail!
-This is your guide to making the best mocktail recipes.

 Learn how to create the best no-alcohol drink using my tips, formula, and fresh ingredients.

-If you want a weekend free of booze or jumping on the dry January bandwagon, hosting a baby shower or family party, and looking for the perfect alternative to a traditional mixed drink, keep reading this guide to make the best mocktail.
+If you want a weekend free of booze or are jumping on the dry January bandwagon, hosting a baby shower or family party, and looking for the perfect alternative to a traditional mixed drink, keep reading this guide to learn how to make the best mocktail.

 It’s always excellent as a host to whip up a festive and impressive drink without spirits for a guest who doesn’t “drink.”
 Knowing how to make a quick mocktail will be impressive and thoughtful for those who don’t want to consume alcohol.